mzebrak/oracle-database-11g-sql-fundamentals-practice-solutions/README.md

 My solutions to the **Oracle Database 11g: SQL Fundamentals** practice tasks

-Feel free to use and if u have any suggestions don't hesitate to contact me . 😃
+Feel free to use and if u have any suggestions don't hesitate to contact me. 😃

 ## Content